anucssa/vote3/README.md

 ## Backend ##
 Once votes are collected, they must be counted.
 This is done with a backend.
 A backend can implement any counting system desired - first past the post, mandatory preferential, optional preferential, Hare-Clark(e?), ad nauseum.

 For historical reasons*, vote3 is supplied with two Haskell-based counting systems, optional preferential single-member, and optional preferential multi-member.
+(Currently however, only the optional preferential single-member one has been written.)

 These are invoked by the RO from the command line, and print out detailed information about the count, eventually telling you who won, enabling you to welcome your new democratically-elected overlords.